 Overall, catboost was the obvious underperformer, with training times comparable to xgboost, while having the worst predictions in terms of root mean squared error.

 Based on these results, we were able to develop two general paths when deciding which implementation to use:

-Path One - If you prioritize speed over accuracy (such as wanting to develop predictions as quickly as possible or wanting to test many different models), lightgbm is the algorithm of choice.
+Path one - If you prioritize speed over accuracy (such as wanting to develop predictions as quickly as possible or wanting to test many different models), lightgbm is the algorithm of choice.

-Path Two - If you prioritize accuracy over speed, xgboost is the algorithm of choice.
+Path two - If you prioritize accuracy over speed, xgboost is the algorithm of choice.

 The rapid advances in big data and machine learning have given many industries new ways of engaging and solving customer-related problems.
-However, this speed of adoption has not been accompanied by the development of clear guidelines, leading to ambiguity and opacity in regards to knowing which algorithms and which implementations to use for given issues.
+However, this speed of adoption has not been accompanied by the development of clear guidelines, leading to ambiguity in regards to knowing which algorithms and implementations to use for given issues.